yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 Working with Github is easy, there are two main ways you can work with Github, via command line, or with a Desktop GUI.
 The instructions below will show you how to get started on the command line.

+## Not Panicking

+Not panicking is what mellow animanls do.
+Not panicking is just a thing that's better.
+Not panicking is not pancaking.

 ## Why do we use Github?

 We are using Github because it has been become a popular standard for open source and collaborative coding projects.